J. Gary Cooper: Personal life

-Cooper is the son of Algernon Johnson Cooper Sr. (June 29, 1908 – November 6, 1968) and Gladys Catherine (Mouton) Cooper (December 10, 1910 – April 1, 1989).
+Cooper was the son of Algernon Johnson Cooper Sr. and Gladys Catherine (Mouton) Cooper.

-Cooper is Catholic, and his family was the first to have three generations of African Americans attend Notre Dame.
+Cooper was Catholic, and his family was the first to have three generations of African Americans attend Notre Dame.

-His siblings include Algernon J. Cooper Jr., one of the first Black mayors in the nation, and Peggy Cooper Cafritz, a notable civil rights activist.
+His siblings include Algernon J. Cooper Jr., one of the first Black mayors in the nation; Peggy Cooper Cafritz, a notable civil rights activist and major donor to the arts in Washington, DC; and Mario Cooper (1954-2015), an AIDS activist and Democratic Party political strategist.

-Cooper is divorced and has a son and two daughters.
+Cooper was divorced and had a son and two daughters.
+He died in Mobile, Alabama, on April 27, 2024, at the age of 87.